 WARD 26 PRIORITY PROBLEM STATEMENT AFFECTED AREAS 1.
-Water Water is insufficient & some areas does not have infrastructure Entire ward Need for Jojo tanks Kahlophe; Maminza & Section 1; 2 & 3 Stand pipes & water meters are connected at the gate & no connection has been made to the house; residents don't have the required funds to connect into their houses Tekwane North Need for free water to the poor people; particularly those who have received RDP houses Tekwane North; Kahlophe; Duma; Maminza; Section 1,2,&3 2.
-Electricity Need for households connection Maminza Need for the installation of 50 street lights Entire ward Need for high mast lights Entire ward Need for the existing high mast lights to be maintained Ka-Sbhomela & others areas in the ward Need for lifting of electricity lines.
+Water Water is insufficient & some areas does not have infrastructure Entire ward Need for Jojo tanks Kahlophe; Maminza & Section 1; 2 & 3 Stand pipes & water meters are connected at the gate & no connection has been made to the house; residents don't have the required funds to connect into their houses Tekwane North Need for free water to the poor people; particularly those who have received RDP houses Tekwane North; Kahlophe; Duma; Maminza; Section 1,2,&3 Need for water reticulation Hillaria 2.
+Electricity Need for households connection Maminza Need for the installation of 60 street lights Msogwaba Need for high mast lights Msogwaba Need for the existing high mast lights to be maintained Ka-Sbhomela & others areas in the ward Need for lifting of electricity lines.
 They are currently very low Tekwane North 3.
 Roads & storm water Need for the maintenance of roads.
-During rainy season, access to schools is very difficult Entire ward Need for footbridge Entire ward Need for vehicle bridges Between Hillaria & Duma Schools Need for bus road needs to be completed Tjuma Need for tarring/paving of all roads Entire ward Need for bus shelters Entire ward Need for storm water drainage systems.
+During rainy season, access to schools is very difficult Entire ward (7km of street to be paved) Need for footbridge Entire ward

+Need for vehicle bridges Between Hillaria & Duma Schools Need for bus road needs to be completed Tjuma Need for tarring/paving of all roads Entire ward Need for bus shelters Entire ward Need for storm water drainage systems.
 There are houses directly affected by storm water/ culvert pipes to be installed.
 Entire ward 4.
-Sanitation Need for VIP toilets Ward 26 A Mainline is always blocked Tekwane North 5.
-Housing; land & formalisation Need for RDP houses Entire Ward Incomplete houses need to be completed Entire ward Need for land for further extension of the residential area Entire ward Need for formalization of informal settlements Msogwaba Resort & Hillaria new village Need for services in the newly established village Hillaria village 6.
+Sanitation Sewer bone toilet systems Ward 26 A Mainline is always blocked Tekwane North 5.
+Housing, land & formalisation Need for 500 RDP houses Entire ward Incomplete houses need to be completed Entire ward Need for land for further extension of the residential area Hillaria Need for formalization of informal settlements Msogwaba Resort & Hillaria new village Need for services in the newly established village Hillaria village 6.
 Community facilities Need for the renovation of a community hall and sports facility.
-Entire ward

-Need for a multipurpose centre Entire ward Need for social services offices Tekwane North 7.
-Education Need for a primary school Tekwane North Need for a library Tekwane North Need for free scholar bus transport Tekwane North Need for a crèche Tekwane North 8.LED Need for job opportunities Entire ward Local labour employed in the implementation of projects must be given certificates.
-Entire ward Need for the establishment of cooperatives Entire ward 9.Waste Need for waste removal Entire ward Removal 10.
-Health Need for health facilities Entire ward Clinic hours need to be extended to 24hrs The existing clinic Need for a clinic & part of the community hall must be used as a clinic Tekwane North 11.
-Safety & Need for a satellite police station Msogwaba security Need for a mobile police station Tekwane North 12.
-Cemeteries Need for cemeteries to be fenced with palisade Msogwaba Need for cemetery toilets to be renovated Tekwane North
+Msogwaba Need for a multipurpose centre Msogwaba Need for social services offices Tekwane North Need for a new police station Msogwaba 7.
+Education Need for a primary school Tekwane North Need for a library Tekwane North Need for free scholar bus transport Tekwane North Need for a crèche Tekwane North & Msogwaba 8.LED Need for job opportunities Entire ward Local labour employed in the implementation of projects must be given certificates.
+Entire ward Need for the establishment of cooperatives Msogwaba 9.Waste Need for waste removal Entire ward Removal 10.
+Health Need for health facilities.
+Assign ambulance to Pienaar Entire ward Clinic hours need to be extended to 24hrs Msogwaba Clinic 11.
+Safety & security Need for a satellite police station Msogwaba 12.
+Cemeteries Need for cemeteries to be fenced with palisade Msogwaba